You are here

 - Funding Stream - Programs must indicate the funding stream for learners to indicate if each is reportable/countable.
 If the learner is enrolled in any AEFLA or IELCE funded programming, “WIOA Title II - Approved” must be selected as their funding stream type.
 Programs may report, if convenient, PPR-funded learners in LACES even though these learners are not reportable/countable under the AEFLA and IELCE grant.
 PPR (not NRS fundable) must be selected for these learner records.

-Note: There are two* data fields on the LACES intake form that are required in special/limited circumstances:
+Note: There is one* data field on the LACES intake form that is required in special/limited circumstances: